GMO VenturePartners | Silicon Valley Lab

 Besides the YC, there are enormous opportunities here and we were busy taking advantage of these.
-We can call it "the lab".
+We’re a lab.

 The market: the Bay Area is a huge market where eight million people live, where the greatest group of innovators live as consumers.
 Success in this area could lead to nationwide expansions, and at the same time it’s also possible to optimize to match the various markets around the world.

-Amazon lockers set up casually at a 7-Eleven. (surprised and a bit annoyed)
+Amazon lockers set up casually at a 7-Eleven.
+I was surprised and became a bit annoyed.

 A battery charging app for at an IoT that we invest in.
 Next year, it’ll probably be possible to charge smart phones at all cafés throughout the Bay Area.

 This is Apple Pay, which can be used at supermarkets.
-It’s available as an app as an ordinary way of payment.
-It’s now become an everyday method.
+It’s available as an app as an ordinary method of payment.
+It’s now become an everyday device.
 Here, a formidable future has become a reality of life.